kimly143/oval-steel-6ed6d/_posts/2019-03-10-grand-canyon.md

       relativeUrl: true
 layout: post
 excerpt: >-
-  "When it doubt, look up!" n app I built when I was in school, it was just a backend small project and i took it above and beyond.
+  "When it doubt, look up!" an app I built when I was in school, it was just a backend small project and i took it above and beyond.
 It was a lot of fun, I am always enjoys it.
 thumb_img_path: images/kind-planet.jpg